 5 common mistakes schools make when deploying iPad

 This guide highlights (in no particular order) the 5 most common mistakes we find made when iPads are deployed in schools.
-Of everything that KRCS offers as an Apple Solutions Expert for Education, helping schools to avoid these pitfalls is perhaps out most valuable service.
+Of everything that KRCS offers as an Apple Authorised Education Specialist (AAES), helping schools to avoid these pitfalls is perhaps our most valuable service.
 After reading this we hope you’ll be better positioned to avoid or rectify some of these issues - but of course we’d be happy to help, just give us a call.

 Let’s begin.